ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 Receipt of a value not previously issued to the peer as a valid connection ID MAY be treated as a connection error of type PROTOCOL_VIOLATION.

-An endpoint MUST NOT send this frame if it currently sending packets with a zero-length Destination Connection ID.
+An endpoint MUST NOT send this frame if it is currently sending packets with a zero-length Destination Connection ID.
 Changing the length of a connection ID to or from zero-length makes it difficult to identify when the value of the connection ID changed.
 An endpoint that is receiving packets with a zero-length